Red-rumped parrot: Breeding

 Like many parrots, red-rumped parrots nest in tree hollows or similar places, including fenceposts and stumps.
-They lay 3-6 white eggs around 2 or so centimetres.
-Breeding usually takes place in spring (September-November); however, in the dryer inland areas, breeding can occur at any time of year in response to rainfall.
+They lay 4-6 white eggs around 2 or so centimetres.
+Breeding usually takes place in spring (September–November); however, in the dryer inland areas, breeding can occur at any time of year in response to rainfall.
+They will begin to breed from between 12 and 18 months of age.